localstack/docs/content/en/tutorials/ecs-ecr-container-app/index.md

 To deploy the ECS service, we will use another CloudFormation template.
 Create another file named `ecs.sample.yml` in the `templates` directory, based on the [publically available CloudFormation template](https://github.com/awslabs/aws-cloudformation-templates/blob/master/aws/services/ECS/FargateLaunchType/services/public-service.yml).
 This template will deploy the ECS service on AWS Fargate and expose it via a public load balancer.

+Let us first declare the parameters for the CloudFormation template:

 ```yaml
 AWSTemplateFormatVersion: '2010-09-09'
 Description: Deploy a service on AWS Fargate, hosted in a public subnet, and accessible via a public load balancer.